 This allows you to automate your order receiving and processing systems by automatically moving orders to fulfilment once they’re placed online.

 Once an order comes in, it is routed to the nearest fulfilment centre location to speed up delivery times and reduce shipping costs by shipping from closer to the end customer.

 After orders are automatically processed and sent to the optimal ShipBob fulfilment location, the picking and packing process begins.

-Shipping labels are generated using the ideal, most cost-effective courier for each order.
-ShipBob partners with regional, domestic, and international shipping couriers ,negotiating rates on your behalf.
+Shipping labels are generated using the ideal, most cost-effective carrier for each order.
+ShipBob partners with regional, domestic, and international shipping carriers ,negotiating rates on your behalf.

 Logistics is something you never think about until it stops working, and we’ve never come to that point with ShipBob.
 Everything just works.
 We are super happy with ShipBob and very impressed by how well they’ve pumped out our large volume of orders.”Sergio Tache, CEO of Dossier

 To learn how ShipBob can help you build an integrated logistics network, fill out the form below to request custom pricing.

 Below are answers to the top questions about integrated logistics.